Private Market Investment Outlook 2025

 Due diligence tests whether a target fund size reflects the manager's ability to deploy capital effectively.
 Review teams want to know if the sourcing pipeline and team bandwidth can support the number of deals implied by the fund.

-More than 80 percent of funds closed in 2024 were larger than their predecessors.
+In fact, over 80% of PE funds closed at a larger size than their predecessor fund, the highest rate ever seen for the asset class and surpassing the five year average of 73.1.
 Growth has become the norm, but capital only flows to increases that are backed by a track record and a team that can execute at a higher level.

 Past experience concentrated in $50 to $100M deals raises immediate concerns when paired with a proposed $1B fund, unless sourcing and oversight plans show how execution will expand.